 The goals of this project are:

 The Arduino Nano 33 IoT, Nano Motor Carrier, Micro USB cable and single cell battery are included as part of the Arduino Engineering Kit R2

-A valid MATLAB® license is needed.
+A valid MATLAB® licence is needed.
 Your workplace or education institution may have a subscription.
 Alternatively, a one-year trial subscription to MATLAB® is included as part of the Arduino Engineering Kit R2.

 When you connect your Arduino board, you should see the COM port under Device Manager.
 By referencing the COM port, you can create a two-way data link between your computer and the Arduino device.
 For a device connected on a network, we can use an Internet Protocol (IP) address to identify it.
 In the IPv4 standard, this is written as a series of four numbers such as

 .
 By default, most routers are configured to assign a dynamic address via a Dynamic Host Configuration Protocol (DHCP).
 This means less configuration, but at the cost of the IP address changing.
 In order to reliably address your Arduino board, you may wish to utilise a static IP address.
 Once a static IP address is assigned, it will stay the same.